-Raja Ampat is famous for its diverse scuba diving, truly spoiled me as a diver!
-As soon as I hit the water and saw my first hairy orangutan crab with piercing red eyes, followed by the pea-sized pink frogfish, I knew I was hooked to this Indonesian paradise forever!
+Raja Ampat is famous for its diverse scuba diving and truly spoiled me as a diver!
+The moment I dived below the surface I knew I was hooked to this Indonesian paradise forever!

 Raja Ampat is a melting pot of rich marine life, with hundreds of fish in all different shapes and sizes.
-From walking sharks, yep you heard right, to pygmy seahorse, nudibranch and even the odd manta ray!
+From walking sharks, to pygmy seahorse, nudibranch and even the odd manta ray!
 The list is endless and I have gone into a little more detail at the end of this post.

 Don’t forget to save some energy to get that iconic postcard photo of the Pianemo (Piaynemo) islands, as it’s a 340 step climb up to the best view you will ever see!
-Although, don’t be put off the rickety old stairs, grab a bottle of water, some sturdy shoes (not flip flops like me) and climb up to paradise!
+Although don’t let the rickety old steps put you off, grab a bottle of water, some sturdy shoes (not flip flops like me) and climb up to paradise!
 The only thing missing…..a water slide back down into the turquoise blue ocean!

 How do I get to Raja Ampat?